airtai/faststream/docs/docs/en/getting-started/publishing/index.md

 It automatically sets up all required headers, especially the `correlation_id`, which is used to trace message processing pipelines across all services.

-The `content-type` is a meaningfull header for **FastStream** services.
+The `content-type` is a meaningful header for **FastStream** services.
 It helps the framework serialize messages faster, selecting the right serializer based on the header.
 This header is automatically set by **FastStream** too, but you should set it up manually using other libraries to interact with **FastStream** applications.

 Content-Type can be: